in2code-de/lux/readme.md

 \
 ![Relevant information in page view](Documentation/Images/screenshot_pageoverview.png "Page Overview")

-Workflow - Define your own trigger(s) and combine them via AND or OR:\
+Workflow - Define your own trigger(s) and combine them via AND or OR (Enterprise version only):\
 \
 ![Workflow trigger](Documentation/Images/screenshot_workflow_trigger.png "Workflow Trigger")

-Workflow - Do one or more Actions if a trigger is activated:\
+Workflow - Do one or more Actions if a trigger is activated (Enterprise version only):\
 \
 ![Workflow action](Documentation/Images/screenshot_workflow_action.png "Workflow action")

-Ask for the visitors email-address when he/she wants to download an asset:\
+Ask for the visitors email-address when he/she wants to download an asset (Enterprise version only):\
 \
 ![Email 4 Link](Documentation/Images/screenshot_email4link.png "E-Mail for Link")